Benchava/docbuddy-users/README.md

 # DocBuddy
-A test on microservices architechture in the form of a doctor-pacient application.
+A test on microservices architecture in the form of a doctor-pacient application.